Leyland Atlantean: AN68/AN69

 In February 1972, Leyland announced the AN68 series to replace the PDR1/PDR2.
 The new chassis provided a wider entrance and several new safety features were included.
 An audible and visible alarm discouraged engine overheating by giving the driver due warning.
 A fail-safe parking brake was introduced, while the steering box and brake controls were protected against damage from severe head-on collision and stainless steel air-piping gave greater resistance to corrosion.

 Two models were offered: AN68/1R (9.4m in length) and AN68/2R (10.2m in length).
 Power assisted steering was standard on the AN68/2R and optional on the AN68/1R.
-The steering pump was power driven, which replaced the early belt driven system, while the only available engine was the new Leyland O.680.
+The steering pump was power driven, which replaced the early belt driven system, while the only available engine was the Leyland O.680.
 A wide variety of body styles from various manufacturers continued to be offered, allowing the Atlantean to be tailor-made to requirements from operators ranging from the small independent to the large city corporation.

 In 1978, Leyland started to offer the AN69 with Leyland O.690 (a turbocharged variant of the O.680 engine), all were sold to overseas operators.
 However one AN69 with the 0.690 engine ended up with now defunct operator J. Fishwick & Sons of Leyland, the vehicle having been intended for export to Baghdad.

 The Atlantean continued to sell in large numbers, with many operators proving loyal to it.
 London Transport however, chose the Daimler Fleetline over the AN68 for its first large rear-engined double-deck order.
 Though over 2,000 Fleetlines would be purchased, reliability problems lead to their very premature withdrawal.